bnoordhuis/node-buffertools/README.md

 Buffers are considered equal when they are of the same length and contain the same binary data.

 Smaller buffers are considered to be less than larger ones.
-This has hurt some buffers' feelings.
+Some buffers find this hurtful.

+### Buffer.concat(a, b, c, ...)
+### buffertools.concat(a, b, c, ...)

+Concatenate two or more buffers/strings and return the result.
+Example:

+	// identical to new Buffer('foobarbaz')
+	a = new Buffer('foo');
+	b = new Buffer('bar');
+	c = a.concat(b, 'baz');
+	console.log(a, b, c); // "foo bar foobarbaz"

+	// static variant
+	buffertools.concat('foo', new Buffer('bar'), 'baz');

-### Buffer.indexOf(buffer|string)
+### Buffer.equals(buffer|string)

-Search this buffer for the first occurrence of the argument.
+Returns true if this buffer equals the argument, false otherwise.

-Returns the zero-based index or -1 if there is no match.
+Buffers are considered equal when they are of the same length and contain the same binary data.

+Caveat emptor: If your buffers contain strings with different character encodings, they will most likely *not* be equal.

-### Buffer.toHex()
+### Buffer.fill(integer|string|buffer)

-Returns the contents of this buffer encoded as a hexadecimal string.
+Fill the buffer (repeatedly if necessary) with the argument.
+Returns the buffer object so you can chain method calls.

 ### Buffer.fromHex()